Marco Polo Apartments

 No analysis available

-I searched for explicit salt-water pool wording and found none.
-The pool is mentioned many times, but the remarks do not identify it as salt water.
+I searched for explicit salt-water pool wording such as "salt water pool," "saltwater pool," or "saline pool."
+The pool is mentioned frequently, but nothing in the remarks identifies it as a salt pool.

-In-unit laundry is strongly supported across the listings: well over a dozen remarks explicitly mention washer/dryer in unit, stacked washer/dryer, or washer and dryer inside the unit.
-The evidence is consistent across multiple agents and listing styles, so this appears to be a stable building feature rather than a copy-paste anomaly.
+In-unit laundry is strongly supported for Marco Polo.
+Dozens of listings explicitly mention "in-unit washer/dryer," "washer and dryer in unit," "washer dryer in unit," or "stacking washer/dryer," and the current MLS data shows WASHER/DRYER included in 20/20 listings.
+The evidence is consistent across many agents and listing types, so this appears to be a reliable building feature rather than a copy-paste anomaly.

 No analysis available

-I searched the public remarks for explicit language like "laundry on every floor," "laundry room on each floor," or similar wording and found nothing.
-The listings mention in-unit washer/dryer in many units, but that does not confirm community laundry on every floor.
+I searched the remarks for phrases like "laundry on every floor," "laundry room on each floor," or similar shared-laundry wording.
+The listings repeatedly mention in-unit washer/dryer, but I found no public remark indicating a community laundry room on every floor.

 No analysis available